MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 On the negative side, resolution is only 100x100 (Sandspiel has 9x more pixels), doesn't work on a phone, the interface is confusing and keyboard based, and the element logic is pretty janky.

 It's also rendered with canvas APIs, and the code is not organized in any intentional way.
-Plenty of dynamic typing, squishy abstractions, gnarly switch statements, and global variables.
+Plenty of dynamic typing, gnarly switch statements, and global variables.
 All of this made implementing and debugging each successive element's logic increasingly difficult-- to the point that it resulted in bugs that I domesticated and kept in the game, such as the element "Glitch" which behaves differently depending on what element you have selected.

-I was really proud of this game and had a great time building it, but it followed the familar arc of a system collapsing under its own weight as progress became more difficult and motivation waned.
+I was really proud of this game and had a great time building it, but it followed the familiar arc of a system collapsing under its own weight as progress became more difficult and motivation waned.
 The last commit message was kind of classic, and I never did follow up on that "impending refactor".

 ![last dust commit](dust_commits_master.png)